pleabargain/EnglishHelpsYourCareer/idioms.md

 # Catch someone red-handed
 *  If someone is caught red-handed, they are found doing something wrong or illegal.
 # Caught with your hand in the cookie jar
-*  (USA) If someone is caught with his or her hand in the cookie jar, he or she is caught doing something wrong.<br />
+*  (USA) If someone is caught with his or her hand in the cookie jar, he or she is caught doing something wrong.
 # Chalk and cheese
 *  Things, or people, that are like chalk and cheese are very different and have nothing in common.
 # Change horses in midstream